Freyavf/arcdps_top_stats_parser/README.md

 - fury output (generation squad)
 - alacrity output (generation squad)
 - superspeed output (generation squad)
-- healing output
+- all healing output
+- healing dealt to target (in wvw: equivalent to healing on players)
+- healing dealt to everything else (in wvw: npcs, pets, ...)
+- healing from regen
 - barrier output
 - average distance to tag
+- stripped boons (boons that were stripped from the player)
+- total damage taken
+- damage absorbed by barrier
-- damage taken
+- hp lost (= total damage taken - damage absorbed by barrier)
 - deaths

 Healing and barrier output can only be analyzed when contained in the logs, i.e., the [healing addon for arcdps](https://github.com/Krappa322/arcdps_healing_stats/releases) is installed.
 They will only be analyzed for players who also have the addon installed, since data may be incomplete for others.